cshannon3/flapp/README.md

 ```

 # Overview
-The generated code is in a modified Model-View-Controller(MVC) layout.
+The generated code is in a modified Model-View-Controller(MVC) layout. <br/>
-It is split into 4 main parts:
+It is split into 4 main parts:<br/>

 1. The Data Controller - This part is in charge of connecting the source of the data(local db, cloud etc) to data models that are used by the app<br />
 2. Data Models - These contain all of the information about the data<br />